Kirsten Heisig

-She was found dead in the forest near Heiligensee on the 3rd of July, 2010; after a search of five days.
+She was found dead in the forest near Heiligensee on 3 July 2010; after a search of five days.
 The public prosecutor at first imposed a total news embargo but then quickly announced that Heisig had committed suicide.

 The alleged suicide happened shortly after her submission of the manuscript of her book: Das Ende der Geduld: Konsequent gegen jugendliche Gewalttäter. (trans.
 When Patience Comes to an End: Consistent Actions Against Juvenile Offenders).
 Blurb from the dust jacket: "Wenn wir nicht rasch und konsequent handeln, wenn wir unsere Rechts- und Werteordnung nicht entschlossen durchsetzen, werden wir den Kampf gegen die Jugendgewalt verlieren." (trans.
 "If we do not react swiftly and decisively, if we do not preserve our legal structures and values, we will lose our struggle against juvenile violence.").
 It became a best-seller in Germany for several weeks.